Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Introduction

-We address questions pertaining the foundations of learning theory for NN models possessing all four properties $(P_1)$--$(P_4)$.
+We address questions pertaining to the foundations of learning theory for NN models possessing all four properties $(P_1)$--$(P_4)$.
 The first one is \emph{information-theoretic}:

-\hypertarget{Q:Q1}{{\bf Q1}}:\ \emph{Assuming the training data is generated by a target MLP, how much is needed to achieve a certain generalisation performance using a MLP with same architecture and Bayes-optimally trained in a supervised manner?} The answer, provided analytically by Result~\ref{res:gen_error} in Sec.~\ref{sec:result}, yields the Bayes-optimal limits of learning a MLP target function, thus bounding the performance of \emph{any} model trained on the same data.
-The setting where the data-generating process is itself MLP may look artificial at first, but given the high expressivity and universal approximation property of neural networks, studying their learning provides insights applicable to very general classes of functions.
+\hypertarget{Q:Q1}{{\bf Q1}}:\ \emph{Assuming the training data are generated by a target MLP, how much is needed to achieve a certain generalisation performance using an MLP with the same architecture and Bayes-optimally trained in a supervised manner?} The answer, provided analytically by Result~\ref{res:gen_error} in Sec.~\ref{sec:result}, yields the Bayes-optimal limits of learning an MLP target function, thus bounding the performance of \emph{any} model trained on the same data.
+The setting where the data-generating process is itself an MLP may look artificial at first, but given the high expressivity and universal approximation property of neural networks, studying their learning provides insights applicable to very general classes of functions.
 For this reason, and the analytical tractability of the \emph{teacher-student scenario} explained below, this question has always been a starting point in the statistical physics literature on NNs~\citep{gardner1989teacher}.